 Spring brings phlox.
 White, purples, pinks.
 They’re soft, delicate, peaceful.
 I adore them.
 When in bloom, they’re always nestled throughout the sacred space in my temple room in small understated vases.
 But I treasure the Black-eyed Susan’s cheerful orange-yellow glow.
 They have a fire for life but not without graceful countenance.

 I just walked in the door from picking my first gathering of the season.
 Spritely, joyful Susan’s deserve larger vases: one white and blue in delicate ceramic design, the other deep ruby-wine glass vase.
 When I must discard my yellow bundles of love, I put them in the dirt on both sides in the front of the house.
 They seed themselves.
 They grow themselves from their own deaths.
 I’ve got a whole Black-eyed Susan garden thriving and I want to extend their patches of space.

-There’s another garden I’m giving special attention to: my family.
-Every day I turn myself over to the practice of unconditionally loving each member of my family, as well as myself.
+There’s another garden I’m giving special attention to: my friends and family and complete strangers.
+Every day I turn myself over to the practice of unconditionally loving.
 This takes practice, rigorous practice at first.
 I don’t always feel loving, and people, family included, can be absolutely impossible at times.

 But once I decided that my life’s work and joy, my spiritual path, the way toward my human evolution was to develop unconditional devotional love, I’ve found that it seeds itself, sprouts up from and strangles fear, and returns love to me unbounded.

 As I braved thorn bushes and stinging Nettle in open sandals to pick Susans, I was thinking about families and our relationships within them.
 I agree with Debra Moffitt in How Relationships Heal: Moving into the Divine Union.